delatbabel/test-branch-merge/README.md

 ## If you have not branched f2 yet

-If the features are not inter-dependent and you have not yet branched feature `f2` yet, then do not branch it from the head of the develop `branch`, but instead branch it from the the point where `f1` as branched from.
+If the features are not inter-dependent and you have not yet branched feature `f2` yet, then do not branch it from the head of the `develop` branch, but instead branch it from the the point where `f1` as branched from.
 You need to use a repository browser to find the SHA of the commit, as described here: https://stackoverflow.com/questions/2816715/branch-from-a-previous-commit-using-git

 Let's try this with 2 new feature branches, `f3` and `f4`: